 Brauhaus Lemke is one of the oldest functioning microbreweries in Berlin; for a city that really loves beer, that's saying quite a lot.
 The brewery was started by Oli Lemke in 1998 when he put together his own brewing system in his garage.
 Friends helped him set up the brewing system in an old S-Bahn unit, and in 1999, the Brahaus Lemke served its first beer.
 Today, visitors can sample the brewery's excellent craft beers, and even take home some bottles of their very own.
 The brewery also serves up delicious traditional German fare to go with its brews.

 Belonging to The Dungeons franchise by Merlin Entertainment, Berlins Dungeons is a popular tourist destination located on the Spandauerstraße.
 You are sure to experience the thrill as you stroll through this dungeon.
 There are nine different stories narrated by the excellent characters that will surely keep you at the edge of the seat.
 This thrilling journey is provided in both English and German versions and is recommended only for people above 10 years of age.
+You can contact on their call center at +49 1806 25 5544.

 The Berlin outpost of the popular Sea Life chain of aquariums is unlike any other.
 Visitors can spend hours perusing tank after tank of exotic fish, but the culminating attraction here is the AquaDom, a hulking cylindrical fish tank with a great glass elevator shaft in the center.
 Kids of all ages look forward to this ride.
 Surrounded on all sides by sea creatures large and small, you will feel as though you have actually entered the ocean.